 \subsection{Experimental Details for RL Fine-Tuning}

 We performed an additional phase of Reinforcement Learning (RL) fine-tuning on our SFT checkpoints.
-The training was conducted for one epoch using the Group Relative Policy Optimization (GRPO; \citealp{deepseekai2025deepseekr1incentivizingreasoningcapability}) algorithm implemented in the veRL framework.
+The training was conducted for 3 epochs using the Group Relative Policy Optimization (GRPO; \citealp{deepseekai2025deepseekr1incentivizingreasoningcapability}) algorithm implemented in the veRL framework.
 Key hyperparameters and configuration details for this stage are summarized in Table~\ref{tab:rl_hyperparams}.

-\subsection{Ablation Study: Performance at a Larger Scale (1500 Samples)}
+\subsection{Ablation Study: Performance at a Larger Scale (3000 Samples)}

-To assess the scalability of our 1PNS paradigm, we conducted an additional experiment by increasing the total training data size to 1,500 samples.
-This study compares our diversity-driven (500Q, 3A) configuration against a traditional (1500Q, 1A) baseline.
-The results, presented in Table~\ref{tab:scale_up}, show that our approach maintains a significant advantage, particularly on the \texttt{pass@k} metrics.
-This confirms that the benefits of multi-solution fine-tuning are robust and effective even at a larger data scale.
+To further assess the scalability of our 1PNS paradigm, we extended our training data to a total of 3,000 samples.
+In this experiment, we compared our diversity-driven approach (1,000 questions, 3 solutions each) against a traditional 1P1S baseline (3,000 unique questions, 1 solution each).
+Models in this ablation were trained for 1 epoch.

+The results on Qwen3-4B-Base, summarized in Table~\ref{tab:scale_up}, demonstrate that our RPD-curated 1P3S approach consistently outperforms the 1P1S baseline across all mathematical reasoning benchmarks.
+Notably, our method achieves superior performance in almost all metrics, particularly in higher $k$ values (pass@4 to pass@16), confirming that the benefits of multi-solution fine-tuning remain robust and effective as the data scale increases.